DanielWajsbrot11/propertypocket/README.md

 Our app routing module handles routing and displaying the right components for our home page and bookmarked listings page.
 Our app component html page has our navbar available for our two routes/pages.
 The app component scss file has more minor styling.
 Our app component.ts file links to our app component html file to render that.
 App module .ts is a boiler plate Angular file that has all our components and imports.
 The other files are authentication-related files for users.
 Some files and logic may not be needed in the authentication files, but removing them threw errors.

+# References
+Some references/citations of our code are made in-line as comments.
+In addition to these citations, AI tools like Chat-GPT , Gemini, and other AI tools were heavily used for front end HTML and styling as well as for other code logic and debugging.
+Firebase docs were also used at one point.

 Automatically generated documentation when setting up an Angular app can be found below: